 The Treaty on the Functioning of the European Union requires the EU legislature to lay down rules relating to the protection of individuals with regards to the processing of personal data.
 These rules were originally contained in the Data Protection Directive (95/46/EC) which forms the foundation of Irish data protection law.
-May 2018 will witness the implementation of the General Data Protection Regulation (2016/679) (GDPR) which will replace the Data Protection Directive.
+May 2018 will witness the implementation of the GDPR, which will replace the Data Protection Directive.

-For the first time direct obligations are placed on data processors.
+For the first time, direct obligations are placed on data processors.
 These include an obligation to maintain a written record of processing activities carried out on behalf of each controller; to appoint a data protection officer; to designate a representative when not established in the EU; and to notify the controller on becoming aware of a personal data breach without undue delay.

-LPO is a cost effective way of ensuring compliance with the new rules.
-Instead of spending huge amounts of cash on establishing operations and procedures to meet the strictures of the GDPR the most efficient and effective course is to outsource this task to compliance professionals.
-LPO providers, through their skill and expertise in data protection review, can guarantee that a company wherever located is in compliance with the Regulation.
-Engaging LPO providers allows companies to focus on their core business without having to worry about data protection laws.
+LPO is a cost-effective way of ensuring compliance with the new rules.
+Instead of spending huge amounts of cash on establishing operations and procedures to meet the strictures of the GDPR, the most efficient and effective course is to outsource this task to compliance professionals.
+LPO providers, through their skill and expertise in data protection review, can guarantee that companies are in compliance with the GDPR, wherever they are located.

 Working with LPO providers can enable companies to focus on core business activities without having to worry about dealing with the GDPR on their own.
 To find out more, get in touch with Johnson Hana International.